Jybbs/Thermur/docs/mathematical-framework.md

 produces emergent dynamics satisfying all biological and safety constraints.

-## Hamiltonian Alignment
+## Maximum Entropy Alignment

 ### Energy Formulation

-Statistical mechanics provides a powerful framework for understanding collective motion.
+Statistical inference provides a powerful framework for understanding collective motion.
 Research has demonstrated starling flocks can be modeled as maximum entropy systems [^7], where bird velocities act analogously to spins in magnetic materials.
-This connection to physics reveals deep principles, with flocks transitioning between coordinated movement and scattered chaos just as magnets exhibit phase transitions between ordered and disordered states.
+By inferring the simplest probability distribution consistent with observed correlations, this approach reveals an effective energy function without assuming underlying mechanics.

-The system's energy takes the Heisenberg form [^16]:
+The inferred energy takes the Heisenberg form [^16]:

 $`
 \hspace{0.5cm} \displaystyle